TonyLiu0226/nnnTracker/README.md

 # No-Nut November Tracker

-A modern, interactive React application to track your No-Nut November progress throughout the month.
+A modern, interactive React application to track your No-Nut November progress throughout the month with user authentication and competitive leaderboards.

 ## Features

 - 📅 **30 Day Calendar**: Visual representation of all 30 days of November
 - 🟢 **Automatic Success Tracking**: Days automatically turn green when no log is recorded
 - 📊 **Real-time Statistics**: Track goon count, current streak, and days remaining
+- 🏆 **Leaderboard**: View and compete with all other users

 ## Quick Start